WQU-ML-GroupProject/WQU-ML_FIN-Project-Submission3/readme.md

 ## Running the notebooks

 - Start a Command Prompt on Windows or Terminal on MacOs
-- Browse to the folder you unzipped the .ipynb file.
+- Browse to the folder you stored the .ipynb file then run
-- Type
 ```
 jupyter notebook
 ```

 ## Overview of the solution

+Below is an overview of the different steps performed in this project

 * Read tick data from bitstampUSD
-- time_stamp (in unix time)
+  * time_stamp (in unix time)
-- volume (BTC) - Volume of BTC transacted
+  * volume (BTC) - Volume of BTC transacted
-- price (Currency) - Bitcoin price in Currency units
+  * price (Currency) - Bitcoin price in Currency units
-- data collected over 21 days starts from 28th September 2018 to 18th October 2018
+  * data collected over 21 days starts from 28th September 2018 to 18th October 2018

 * Create dollar bars from this tick data, since as was discovered earlier, dollar bars have the least serial correlation and closest distribution to a Normal Distribution